A brief history of women’s football: from Mary, Queen of Scots to the FIFA Women’s World Cup

 Further exhibition matches were played around the country, yet the novelty soon wore off.
 In the long term this initiative failed to establish an officially sanctioned league.
 The FA actually banned women’s football for a time.

 So it’s clear that women’s football has a long and often repressed history.
 Thankfully we’ve since moved on.
-Women’s football is encouraged in schools up and down the country, and this World Cup in Canada promises to be the biggest ever.
+Women’s football is encouraged in schools up and down the country.

-Yes, the women’s game is still regarded with less interest than men’s football.
+Yes, the women’s game has at times been regarded with less interest than men’s football.
 But that’s largely for historical reasons.
 With the ball finally rolling in the right direction, however, all eyes are now on the women equalising with the men.